 We love WordPress.
-Our blog is built on the WordPress platform.
-We build custom CMS and other applications for lots of our clients using WordPress.
+Our website is built on the WordPress platform.
+We build custom websites for lots of our clients using WordPress as the CMS.
 It’s open source which means the source is free, there are tons of useful plug-ins and lots of support and documentation.

 Isn’t Content King?
 Does Design Even Matter?

-There are lots of popular blogs and web sites that were built using a pre-designed template on the WordPress Blog platform.
-Some folks have been able to use their basic knowledge of coding to enhance this presence with plugins, upgraded design elements, pictures, etc.
+There are lots of popular blogs and websites that were built using a pre-designed template on the WordPress platform.
+Some folks have been able to use their basic knowledge of coding to enhance their web presence with plugins, upgraded design elements, pictures, etc.

 Other companies will hire a web designer to modify a template for them.
 This is definitely a step in the right direction.
 But if you want to really stand out, a completely custom look is the way to go.